nm-z/Python_GUI_TS1500_Probe-B/README.md

 # Measurement System Overview

-This project implements a comprehensive measurement system with various sensors and data visualization capabilities, utilizing a Raspberry Pi 4 as the central controller and an AURSINC NanoVNA-H Vector Network Analyzer for VNA measurements.
+This project implements a comprehensive measurement system with various sensors and data visualization capabilities, utilizing an Arduino Due as the central controller and a miniVNA tiny Vector Network Analyzer for VNA measurements.

 ## Hardware Components

-### VNA: Mini-VNA Tiny Vector Network Analyzer
+### VNA: miniVNA tiny Vector Network Analyzer

 - Frequency range: 1 MHz to 3 GHz
-- Capable of performing sweeps from 1 MHz to 20 MHz
+- Capable of performing sweeps from 1 MHz to 3 GHz
 - USB connectivity for data transfer and control
 - Compact and portable design
-- Cost-effective solution
+- Professional-grade solution

-#### Advantages of Mini-VNA Tiny:
+#### Advantages of miniVNA tiny:
 - Wide frequency range up to 3 GHz
 - Simple USB connectivity
 - Compact and portable form factor
-- Compatible with various software options
+- High accuracy and reliability

-### Microcontroller: Raspberry Pi 4
+### Microcontroller: Arduino Due

-- Quad-core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz
-- 2GB, 4GB, or 8GB RAM options
-- Runs full Linux OS
+- 84 MHz Atmel SAM3X8E ARM Cortex-M3 CPU
+- 512 KB Flash memory, 96 KB SRAM
+- 54 digital input/output pins (12 can be used as PWM outputs)
+- 12 analog inputs
+- 4 UARTs (hardware serial ports)
-- Extensive connectivity (Ethernet, Wi-Fi, Bluetooth, USB 3.0)
+- Native USB port
-- 40 GPIO pins, supports various interfaces (I2C, SPI, UART)

-#### Advantages over Arduino:
+#### Advantages of Arduino Due:
+- Powerful 32-bit ARM core microcontroller
+- Large number of digital and analog I/O pins
+- Hardware support for various communication protocols (SPI, I2C, CAN)
-- Significantly more processing power
+- Real-time processing capabilities
-- Much larger memory capacity
-- Full operating system support
+- Extensive Arduino library support
-- Better connectivity options
-- Larger software ecosystem
-- Greater scalability for future expansions

 ### Sensors

-1. **Temperature Sensor**: MAX31865 RTD Amplifier + PT100 Probe
-   - High-precision temperature readings
-   - SPI interface for Raspberry Pi connection

-2. **Angle Position Sensor**: BNO055 Absolute Orientation Sensor
+1. **Orientation and Temperature Sensor**: BNO055 Absolute Orientation Sensor
    - Accurate tilt and orientation data
+   - Built-in temperature sensor
-   - I2C interface for Raspberry Pi connection
+   - I2C interface for Arduino Due connection

-3. **Stepper Motor + Driver**: NEMA 17 Stepper Motor + A4988 Driver
+2. **Stepper Motor + Driver**: NEMA 17 Stepper Motor + A4988 Driver
    - For automated angle adjustments of the sensor in the liquid container
-   - Controlled by the Raspberry Pi via GPIO
+   - Controlled by the Arduino Due via digital pins

 ## Setup

-1. Connect Mini-VNA Tiny to a USB port on the Raspberry Pi
+1. Connect miniVNA tiny to a USB port on the computer
-2. Connect MAX31865 RTD Amplifier to the Raspberry Pi's SPI pins
-3. Connect BNO055 sensor to the Raspberry Pi's I2C pins
+2. Connect BNO055 sensor to the Arduino Due's I2C pins
-4. Connect A4988 stepper driver to GPIO pins for controlling the NEMA 17 motor
+3. Connect A4988 stepper driver to digital pins for controlling the NEMA 17 motor

 ## Software

-### Python Script Functionality
+### Arduino Sketch Functionality

-1. Initialize all sensors and the Mini-VNA Tiny
+1. Initialize all sensors
 2. Continuous loop for:
-   - Reading temperature from the MAX31865
-   - Collecting data from the Mini-VNA Tiny
-   - Getting orientation data from the BNO055
+   - Reading temperature and orientation data from the BNO055
    - Logging all data with accurate timestamps
    - Adjusting the stepper motor to change sensor angle at predetermined intervals
+3. Communicate with the computer for VNA data collection and overall system control

 ### Recommended Libraries

-- `minivna-python`: for interfacing with the Mini-VNA Tiny
-- `adafruit-circuitpython-max31865`: for the temperature sensor
-- `adafruit-circuitpython-bno055`: for the orientation sensor
+- `Adafruit_BNO055`: for the orientation and temperature sensor
-- `RpiMotorLib`: for controlling the stepper motor
+- `AccelStepper`: for controlling the stepper motor

 ## Key Features